 This is their theme.

-Vote for me, it will be free.
+It will be free.

 Or it will be free if you vote for me.

-Because between universal health care, which by the way, about 200 million people are not going to be so happy about that, and free college tuition for everyone, and and in some plans, by the way, including billionaires.
+Because between universal health care, which by the way, about 200 million people are not going to be so happy about that, and free college tuition for everyone, and some plans, by the way, including billionaires.

 I mean, how about that one?

-Or Bernie Sanders acknowledging that in fact there's going to be an increase on taxes of taxes on the middle class.
+Or Bernie Sanders acknowledging that, in fact, there's going to be an increase on taxes, of taxes on the middle class.

 Very popular move, by the way.